jeanher/zkdoc/zk_dev_ref/zk_doc_mcp_server.md

 # ZK Documentation MCP Server

 An [MCP (Model Context Protocol) server](https://modelcontextprotocol.io/docs/learn/server-concepts) for the [ZK Framework documentation](https://github.com/zkoss/zkdoc) that provides semantic search, intelligent Q&A, and documentation indexing capabilities.
+It feeds official ZK knowledge to the AI tools you choose, improving the accuracy of ZK-related answers and helping you develop ZK applications more efficiently.

 ## Overview